suziequ33/React-Gallery-App-7/react-gallery-app7/README.md

 I saw an example of the URL in the img tag and found that it worked, so I removed the const in the Photo.jsx component.
 I found this feature very cool.(MDN Web Docs)
 I thought I was stuck with the topic buttons not fetching data, not realizing that the links do not trigger action to fetch data or changes in state.
  (If only I had read the Note box.)
+ Peer review//Travis Alstrand reviewed- I was wondering why, when the page first loaded, it scrambles before landing.
+It helped me understand that I need to create 3 states, one for each static route query.
+It made the project more coherent and more readable.
+Thanks.